 Dear 10th District Residents,

-I am so thankful that you elected me to be your representative on the Milwaukee County Board of Supervisors.
+I am so thankful to serve as your representative on the Milwaukee County Board of Supervisors.
 I believe that ensuring the quality of and access to Milwaukee County services will help maintain a sufficient safety net for my constituents.
 Human services and behavioral health services are vital for everyone who has endured trauma during the pandemic and due to the racial disparities this country has witnessed and experienced.
-I will devote my attention to listening to your concerns regarding all matters of importance.
+I will listen to your concerns regarding all matters of importance.
 Thank you again for giving me the opportunity to serve you on the Milwaukee County Board of Supervisors!

 How to Contact Me